Shirley R. Klein Kleppe

 I never had my own 35mm for many more years, but I had the use of Dad’s old Argus and used it throughout high school and college.
 I was an art student and photography was a way to capture a single moment without having to spend hours in the same place sketching or painting.
 Gathering reference work was my primary reason to use the camera.
 I did manage to squeeze in a regular photography class in college.
 That enabled me to fully realize the mechanics of photography and how it works.
 I was off taking photos of things I never had thought about before; I was creating stories with the photos.
 I did discover that some photos were good by themselves, but do not make a very good paintings.
 Conversely, some photos that were mundane would make very good paintings.
 At this point, I was taking photos for two reasons.

 Turner Unified Schools had their district office joined with the junior high where I was teaching.
-The team teaching was wonderful, but the student population were problematic.
+The team teaching was wonderful, but the student population was problematic.
 I had students put sugar into my gas tank and flatten all four tires on my car.
-The socil studies teacher across the hall drank Old Crow Whiskey all day while he showed films to his students.
+The social studies teacher across the hall drank Old Crow Whiskey all day while he showed films to his students.
 During this time, girls were not allowed to wear jeans or slacks to class.
 That was a great error, as the girls ended up wearing such short skirts that show their underwear, if they had any…The yearbook company was pretty cut and dried with very little creativity.
-I really did very little, as everything was done by the company.
+I really did very little, as the company did everything.
 During this time, I got married to a wonderful man who appreciated my artistic talents.
 I left public school teaching for good after that year, being discouraged by the uncomfortable environment of the school situations and its administrative handlings.

 Those days were difficult and long.
 We were far away from any friends and family.
 Steve worked all day and night, with a nap in between.
 I took various art classes at a junior college, and sewed the children’s clothes in the evening to take up time.
 The main meat supplier for Smaks needed a advertising director for his company.
 He asked me to join his company to make newspaper and commercial ad pieces.
 He bought me a drawing board, light, rulers, and other equipment, so that I could produce the finished art work at home.
 I continued in this capacity for several years.
 The meat supplier had, also, been selling meat to a Sonic franchisee in Brownsville and the Rio Grande Valley.
 He was told that Sonic was opening the state of Arizona for development.
 The meat company owner wanted in on the opportunity, and asked Steve to be his operations man to head up building new Sonic Drive-Ins in Arizona.
 Being a manager at a small hamburger store in Brownsville was not what we had envisioned in that poor town.
 We jumped at the opportunity to leave the Rio Grande Valley for Arizona.

-Steve worked very hard learningthe business, but no one in Arizona had ever heard of Sonic.
+Steve worked very hard learning the business, but no one in Arizona had ever heard of Sonic.
 Those days were slow and bleak.
 The hamburger meat supplier/owner decided he no longer wanted to be part of Sonic, and gave everything back to Sonic.
 We thought we were done in.
 The powers that be at Sonic thought Steve was a good man, and hired him to supervise the remaining company stores in Arizona.
-Sonic eventually asked Steve to be a corporate employee at the home office in Oklahoma Cty, Oklahoma.
-Steve had been doing recruitng and training for Sonic throughout the U.S., and Sonic wanted him to be doing hands-on training in house at the corporate office.
+Sonic eventually asked Steve to be a corporate employee at the home office in Oklahoma City, Oklahoma.
+Steve had been doing recruiting and training for Sonic throughout the U.S., and Sonic wanted him to be doing hands-on training in house at the corporate office.
 We were in Oklahoma three years with Steve doing many different jobs, including being President of Sonic Restaurants Corporate Stores.
 Eventually things changed, and Sonic wanted to sell the company stores in Arizona.
 We were given that opportunity, and moved back to Phoenix, Arizona.
-The rest is history, as we were with Sonic for 40 years!
+The rest is history, as we were with Sonic for 40 years and are now retired!

 So what was I doing in those years between Arizona to Oklahoma and back to Arizona?
 Teaching, painting, and winning national shows!